Jaggler3/term/README.md

 end
 ```

-Inside of that element, you can place attributes
+Inside of that element, you can place attributes.

 ```
 cont